Philosophy of Education

 Let your most advanced students extend their learning further by branching into circuit design utilizing similar hardware and the software skills they have developed.
 With its fast USB bootloader and larger I/O expansion header, UBMP4 makes a great development platform to evaluate and test new hardware and software on before committing it to a design incorporating a smaller, simpler microcontroller.

 A student-designed and built lighting control board with four pushbuttons and one LED controlled by a PIC12F1840 microcontroller (left).
-The student designed, built, and programmed their lighting control board to serially communicate with a RAINBO circuit board (right) which the student programmed to generate light patterns on a strip of NeoPixel LEDs.
+The student designed, built, and programmed their lighting control board to communicate with a RAINBO circuit board (right) using a serial protocol they designed to generate light patterns on a strip of NeoPixel LEDs.